medavox/articles/star trek redo.md

 planetary exploration is carried out by specially-trained away-teams (rather than bridge crew),
 launched in drop-ships

-articial gravity exists as a passive technology: that is, it works even when unpowered.
+articial gravity exists as a passive, solid-state technology: that is, it works even when unpowered.

 Major command decisions should require the consensus of at least 2 of the 3 senior officers.
 In fact, the command structure should be less militaristic in general